cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 <a name="faq_blobs" />**Q:** What are “blobs”?
 {: .notice--info}

 **A:** A blob is the term for a small piece of data that controls whether an iOS device can update to a certain firmware version or not.
 It allows you to install other iOS versions without them being signed, just as if they were actually signed.
-You can save blobs using [this guide](/blobs).
+You can save blobs on [tsssaver.1conan.com](https://tsssaver.1conan.com/){:target="_blank"}.